 Church House Gardens has seen a gradual change over the 20th century.
 It was used as the headquarters for emergency services during the General Strike.
 In the 1930’s, the Bromley Board used the abundance of readily available labour to continue to landscape and improve the grounds.
 A boating pool was created in 1933, and a lake was created by merging earlier ponds, and survives today in the form of the lake next to the Amphitheatre.
 Band concerts were a regular weekly activity on the lake and the orchestra entertained in a thatched building located on its own island.

-In September 1963, this unique thatched bandstand was destroyed by fire – seats were thrown into the lake, and together with damaged trees and shelters, the estimated cost of repairs reached a staggering £2,000.
+In September 1963, this unique thatched bandstand was destroyed by fire – seats were thrown into the lake, and together with damaged trees and shelters, the estimated cost of repairs reached, a then staggering £2,000.
 Needless to say, the council reluctantly were unable to meet this cost.
-The Gardens have continued to evolve and in 1977, the Churchill Theatre and Library opened.
-In 1979, the ‘Dell’ was created, a major improvement scheme to improve the lower part of Church House Gardens.
+The Gardens have continued to evolve and in 1977, the Churchill Theatre and Central Library opened.
+In 1979, the ‘Dell’ was created, a major improvement scheme to improve the part of the gardens above the lake.

 In its 11 acres, on two different levels, are a number of features.